JPLee01/pandas-project/README.md

 The result of this code is as follows:
 ```
-The Species present in this dataset are:
+The species present in this Data Set are:
 > setosa
 > versicolor
 > virginica